mbiarnes/chestnut/README.md

 **RELEASE_BRANCH**:name of the release branch that should be fetched for this release<br>

 These jobs run the build and deploy.
 Looking at the Jenkins UI it can be controlled if the build failed and the if the unit tests run or failed.<br>
-If the artifacts will be downloaded to do some smoke tests, they can be downloaded here:<br>
-[KIE-internal-group](https://origin-repository.jboss.org/nexus/content/groups/kie-internal-group/org/) (binaries for prod tags)<br>
-[KIE-group](https://origin-repository.jboss.org/nexus/content/groups/kie-group/org/) (binaries for community releases)

 Sanity checks
 -------------